araobp/spielzeug/README.md

 ```
 ![arduino-rpi](./doc/arduino-rpi.png)

-Unfortunately, Firmata protocol does not support SPI.
+Unfortunately, Firmata protocol does not support SPI, so I do not use Gobot...

 ##Tools